tsgoten/cs70-website/_staff/tas/jason-xiong.md

 type: TA
 office_hours:
 website:
 bio: Hi!
 I'm a third year EECS major from NM.
-This is In my free time, I enjoy cooking, running, and playing LoR.
+In my free time, I enjoy cooking, running, and playing LoR.
 Hope you have an enjoyable CS70 experience!
 ---